IAMS MY

 As a veterinarian, I’ve found that pet owners take seriously the responsibility of ensuring their dogs live healthy, happy lives.
 They worry about making sure their dog gets enough exercise, receives regular wellness checks and receives balanced nutrition that gives them energy to run and play.

 What some people don’t realize is that owning and caring a dog can improve the owner’s health as well.
 Spending quality time with your dog and providing them with quality nutrition is good for the dog and can help ease stress and anxiety levels for you.
-Studies have shown that owning a pet can decrease blood pressure, cholesterol levels and triglyceride levels1 — which is great news for your heart health.
+Studies have shown that owning a pet can decrease blood pressure, cholesterol levels and triglyceride levels — which is great news for your heart health.

 In short, when your dog is getting the best care, proper exercise, nutrition and love, they can enjoy a long and healthy life.
 And that can ultimately make you healthier, too!